appium/appium-espresso-driver/README.md

 in order to prepare the emulator for image injection if this extension is used on a newly created or resetted device.

-There is also a possiblity to perform a manual configuration of the necessary preconditions if you don't want to restart the emulator on session startup.
+There is also a possibility to perform a manual configuration of the necessary preconditions if you don't want to restart the emulator on session startup.
 For that replace the content of the `Toren1BD.posters` file located in `$ANDROID_HOME/emulator/resources` folder with the following text: